Romania queries Moscow after deputy PM sends bomber jet tweets

 It said it “believes the threat of using a Russian strategic bomber plane by a Russian deputy prime minister is a very grave statement under the current regional context.”

-It added that “the Russian Federation has broken Ukraine’s territorial sovereignty ... while pro-Russian separatists are violating public order in the neighbouring state.”
+It added that “the Russian Federation has broken Ukraine’s territorial sovereignty ... while pro-Russian separatists are violating public order in the neighboring state.”

 The statement said Romania was abiding by the sanctions imposed by the European Union against Russia.
 Rogozin, an avid user of social media, posted on his Facebook page the Romanian message to him citing the relevant European Council decisions.